-The State of Utah Money Management Council has the responsibility to advise the State Treasurer about investment policies, promote measures and rules that will assist in strengthening the banking and credit structure of the State, and review the rules adopted under the authority of the Money Management Act (the Act) that relate to the deposit and investment of public funds.
+The State of Utah Money Management Council has the responsibility to advise the State Treasurer about investment policies, promote measures and rules that will assist in strengthening the banking and credit structure of the State, and review the rules adopted under the authority of the Money Management Act (Utah Code, Title 51, Chapter 7) that relate to the deposit and investment of public funds.

-The College follows the requirements of the Act in handling its depository and investment transactions.
+The College follows the requirements of the Utah Money Management Act (Act) in handling its depository and investment transactions.
 The Act requires the depositing of the College's funds in a qualified depository.
-The Act defines a qualified depository as any financial institution whose deposits are insured by an agency of the Federal Government and which has been certified by the State Commissioner of Financial Institutions as meeting the requirements of the Act and adhering to the rules of the Money Management Council.
+The Act defines a qualified depository as any financial institution whose deposits are insured by an agency of the Federal Government and which has been certified by the State Commissioner of Financial Institutions as meeting the requirements of the Act and adhering to the rules of the Utah Money Management Council.